bmaunde/guidelines/erp-magento-integration-guide.md

 For information on how to integrate systems using the Consnet Connector, please refer to the Connector Integration Guide.

 ## Overview
-Consnet offers a Magento Commerce accelerator that helps
+The Consnet Magento Commerce Accelerator is a solution that helps customers realise shorter and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0MjE4MDg5N119
+eyJoaXN0b3J5IjpbLTcxMDI0OTg2Nl19
 -->